Diablo Immortal – Not available in Belgium

 Leveling by playing or spending money?

 Rarity is often implied rather than stated.
-Most games do not disclose the odds of their loot boxes, but some do.
-Due to Japanese regulations mandating such a practice outside of Japan, the mobile game Fire Emblem: Heroes reveals the possibility of summoning new characters of varying quality in the game itself.
+Most games do not disclose the odds of winning their loot boxes, but some do.
+Due to Japanese regulations mandating such a practice outside of Japan, the mobile game Fire Emblem: reveals the possibility of summoning new characters of varying quality in the game itself.
 In Heroes, there is a three percent chance of getting a 5 star character for each summon, with this number increasing with numerous summons.

 According to figures released as part of the Chinese rules, Overwatch crates are designed to give players a Legendary quality item after opening an average of 13.5 crates.
 These numbers may vary from country to country.
 The idea is to distribute the loot so frequently that players believe they are always close to getting good loot, while the probability is low enough to create an incentive to buy more crates.